Volkswagen ID.4: North America

-For the North American market, the available configurations are a RWD configuration that produces 201 hp and 229 lbft of torque or an AWD configuration that produces 295 hp and 339 lbft of torque.
-It is powered by a 62 kWh or 82 kWh battery pack (gross capacity) positioned in the underbody.
-The 82 kWh battery pack offers a range of 245-280 mi on a full charge on the EPA cycle, depending on version.
+For the North American market, the available battery packs are either 62 kWh or 82 kWh (gross capacity) that are positioned in the underbody.
+The 82 kWh battery pack offers a range of 245-291 mi on a full charge on the EPA cycle, depending on version.
 The 62 kWh battery pack is rated at 209 mi by the EPA.
+There have been two primary motors offered in the North American market.
+82 kWh models made from 2021-2023 have the APP 310 offering 201 hp or 295 hp with a front auxiliary motor equipped in AWD models, while 82kWh models made from 2024 onwards use VW's new APP 550 motor, offering improved efficiency while simultaneously offering more power, at 282 hp or 335 hp.
+62kWh models all use a rear mounted APP 310 and does not offer AWD.

 2021-2022 models were imported to North America and built in the Volkswagen Zwickau-Mosel Plant or Emden plant since model year 2022.

 In August 2022, Volkswagen announced production location changes and added features for 2023 model year ID.4s: as of the 2023 model, Volkswagen ID.4 units sold in North America would be made in Volkswagen's Chattanooga Tennessee Assembly Plant.
 Chattanooga began producing the ID.4 on July 26, 2022.